-Export a disconnected Exchange mailbox to Outlook PST
+Export a Disconnected Exchange Mailbox to Outlook PST

 What happens when an Exchange server mailbox is disabled?